google/WebFundamentals/src/content/en/updates/posts/2016/03/web-enabled-internet-of-things.markdown

 ## Communicating with the sensor/actuator

 We use [Johnny-Five](http://johnny-five.io/) to talk to our board enhancements.
-In simple cases like this, this is not strictly easier than communicating with the raws input (pins) manually, but for bigger projects it can be a real help.
-Johnny-Five has a nice abstraction for talking to the TMP36 sensor, but for some reason I could only get it to return `undefined` as the current temperature, so I went ahead and read the temperature value manually.
+Johnny-Five has a nice abstraction for talking to the TMP36 sensor.

 Below you can find the simple code for listening to temperature changes as well as setting the initial LED color.